 What do financial advisors do?

 Advisors help people achieve their financial goals.
 They help everyone from first-time buyers and young families to retirees and investors.
 Every advisor in the UK has to have the minimum qualifications to practise and they’re regulated by the Financial Conduct Authority (FCA) which protects consumers.

-An advisor uses their expertise to guide people on their retirement, investments, savings and money.
+A financial advisor has the expertise and qualifications to guide you on everything from your savings and investments, to business and retirement planning.
 They can also help with one-off tasks or work on an ongoing basis.
 Many advisors specialise in areas such as ethical investing, wealth management and financial planning.

 Because they’re skilled at seeing ‘the big picture’ when it comes to finances, they can help people avoid pitfalls and make sound investments with their money.
 Many advisors take a ‘holistic’ approach with their clients.
 By taking both your personal and financial life into account, they can offer the insight and guidance you need to achieve your short, medium and long-term financial goals.

 A financial advisor can help with many tasks such as: